Circular Economy

 Plastic Reduction Initiatives

-We have identified “Reducing Plastic Usage” as part of the measures stipulated under the Long-Term Sustainability Policy: “Driving Our Future Initiatives 2050.”
+We have identified “Reducing Plastic Usage” as part of the measures stipulated under Long-Term Sustainability Targets: “Driving Our Future Initiatives”.
 In this regard, we are promoting initiatives to reduce packaging materials in all of our businesses to reduce plastic usage by 40% in 2030 compared to 2019 levels.
 In particular, in the Sports Business, which uses a large amount of plastic in packaging materials, we are phasing out window film in the packaging of golf balls released in the fall of 2021 and thereafter.
 In addition, from 2023, the plastic lids of PET packaging tubes for DUNLOP AUSTRALIAN OPEN and DUNLOP FORT tennis balls sold domestically will be replaced with paper ones.
 Plastic lids for the St. JAMES brand training balls and other products were eliminated, and the labels were replaced with paper ones that slip inside the containers.

 Discontinuing window film on packaging